 A curious observation Dr Potenza made during his later study is that this spike persisted long after the male pathological gamblers had seen the image.
 For the female ones, the brain activity returned to normal shortly after being exposed to it.
 This conclusion helped scientists better to understand the profile of a person at risk.

 Another research has shown that young people are much more vulnerable to problem gambling.
-Genetical factors also increase the risk as people with a parent suffering from this type of addiction are much more likely to develop it themselves.
+Genetical factors also increase the risk as people with a parent suffering from this type or form of addiction are much more likely to develop it themselves.
 Further investigations suggest, however that this is due as much to environmental factors as to genetic ones.

 A study held in 2008 found a correlation between behaviour or mood disorders such as ADHD, antisocial personality disorder and even schizophrenia and gambling addiction.
 Psychiatric disorders and other abuse problems are 17 times more likely to have gambling problems than others.
 Personality also plays a role, as tendencies to be competitive, restless, or easily bored may favour the habit of gambling compulsively.

 A recent study published in the scientific journal BMC Neuroscience suggests humans have a similar brain response to watching someone gambling as if they were doing it themselves.
 An experiment was held at the University of Barcelona with subjects placed in pairs in front of computers to play a simple game of chance in which they had to guess which one of two numbers would appear on the screen.
 If he guessed correctly, the player would receive a small amount of money.
 If he were wrong – he would lose it.
-His partner was watching the game without interacting with him.
+His partner was watching without interacting with him.

 The researchers divided the pairs into three groups: in the first one, the spectator gained as much as the player.
 In the second, he lost as much as the player gained and vice versa, and in the third one, he knew from the start he would receive the maximum amount the player could win and was impartial to the game.
 Using electroencephalography (EEG) to measure the subjects' brain responses, the study discovered that in the third situation, the spectators' brains responded the same way as the players' ones to the losses.
 However, they didn't lose any money.